 An Udawalawe Safari Tour is a perfect way to get up close and personal with some of Sri Lanka’s most exotic wildlife.

-The Udawalawe National Park is a sanctuary that covers 31,000 hectares and it’s an important habitat for many species of birds, water buffalo, crocodiles and elephants.
-The park is 165 km from Colombo and 95km from Matara.
+Udawalawe National Park is a sanctuary that covers 31,000 hectares and it’s an important habitat for many species of birds, water buffalo, crocodiles, and elephants.

 WHERE TO BOOK AN UDAWALAWE SAFARI

 You can book your Udawalawe Safari Tour online in advance with Klook which has great reviews and hundreds of bookings!

 Alternatively, you can book the Udawalawe Jeep Safari through your accommodation when you arrive.

 The cheapest option is to share a Jeep with some other people staying at the same accommodation as you.

 The approximate cost of a Jeep that seats 6-8 people is 6,000 Rupees and the entrance fee to Udawalawe National Park is 3,500 Rupees.

 I personally booked my safari through Makulu Safari Camping which was really affordable and a great experience.

 Have you got travel insurance for your trip?!